iliapopov17/BI-Workshop-Projects/Project_07/README.md

 7. Each step of the analysis was visualized using `QIIME2`.

 ### Shotgun Sequencing of Dental Calculus Microbiome
 Shotgun sequencing was conducted on a DNA sample extracted from the dental calculus microbiome of individual G12 (skeleton dating from AD 950-1200) who suffered from periodontal disease.
 The resulting reads were assembled into contigs.
-To facilitate comparison, we obtained a precomputed assembly of the ancient Tannerella forsythia genome specific to the G12 individual.
+To facilitate comparison, we obtained a precomputed assembly of the ancient Tannerella forsythia genome specific to the G12 individual.<br>

 **Metagenome Assembly**:
 -	The shotgun sequencing data from the G12 sample were assembled into contigs.
 -	A precomputed assembly for the _Tannerella forsythia_ 92A2 genome specific to the G12 individual was obtained.<br>

 **Alignment and Annotation**:
 -	The G12 metagenome assembly was aligned to the _Tannerella forsythia_ 92A2 reference genome using `BWA-mem` v0.7.17 [^12].
 -	`Samtools` v1.19.2 [^13] was used to compress, sort, and index the aligned reads against the reference genome.
 -	Basic statistics of the resulting alignment were obtained using the `samtools` flagstat command.<br>

 **Conversion and Annotation Visualization**:
 -	The alignment results were converted to .bed format using `BEDtools` v2.31.1 [^14] (bedtools bamtobed).
 -	Genome regions absent in the ancient strain were subtracted from the `GFF3` annotation using `bedtools` intersect (with the `-v` option).